richieganney/CV/README.md

 ## Richard Ganney

-I am an ambitious trainee junior developer.
+I am an ambitious trainee developer.
 After graduating from Bristol University three years ago, I moved to Australia independently where I saved enough to fund a brilliant travelling experience through North, Central and South America.
 Following a year away I returned to the UK to work for a recruitment consultancy in the city.

-I would now relish the opportunity to work for a boutique firm where I can really show my talents and be given a multitude of responsibilities, whilst continuing to strengthen my programming skills.
+I would now relish the opportunity to work for a company where I can really show my talents and be given a multitude of responsibilities, whilst continuing to strengthen my programming skills.

 ## Skills

-#### This Skill
+#### Organisation

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence
+During my recruitment career my candidate and client data management was airtight.
+I was given responsibility to manage this across the whole change & transformation team by running weekly meetings, one-to-ones and helping other consultants with their data management.
+The ability to keep candidate and client information organised and up to date is imperative to any recruitment career and was a significant factor in helping me keep my billings consistent.

-#### Another Skill
+#### Go Getter

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+When I was 16 I made the decision early on that I wanted to move to Australia after University.
+After I graduated years later I took the plunge and bought a one-way ticket to the East Coast and quickly found my feet with a job and a place to rent, saving for another travelling trip to the Americas.
+I love to take risks and try new things, as well as experiencing different cultures.

 ## Education